drone/proposal/design/01-aws-runner.md

 #### How do we connect to pooled systems

-- **proposal 1**: ssh key pair are randomly generated once at the start of the daemon.
+- **proposal 1**: SSH key pair are randomly generated once at the start of the daemon.
 When a build starts we use the shared ssh key pair.
 If there is nothing in the pool use a brand new key pair.
-- **proposal 2**: the user specifies a ssh key pair in the configuration, it shared for all instances.
+- **proposal 2**: The user specifies a ssh key pair in the configuration, it shared for all instances.

 #### Lifecycle of the pool